rory-cunningham/PageRank/README.md

 # PageRank
-PageRank is Google’s algorithm to rank the search results that match the queried keywords [1].
+PageRank is Google’s algorithm to rank the search results that match the queried keywords.
 The algorithm models the internet as a directed graph where web pages are represented as vertices and links between pages are edges.
 The PageRank algorithm calculates the likelihood, or rank, that a page will be visited by people surfing the web.
 The rank of a page depends on the rank of the pages that link to it, where pages that are frequently